-“26 Miles 4 MND” is a money and awareness raising campaign inspired by friendship, photography, my name “Miles” and the marathon running distance – 26 miles.
+“26 Miles 4 MND” is an awareness and fundraising campaign inspired by friendship, photography, my name “Miles” and the lunacy of my friend Cristian who wants to run 26 miles!

-The aim is to raise £2,600 (or more) for the Motor Neurone Disease Association and to increase public awareness and knowledge about this terribly cruel illness.
+The aim is to create a book, raise £2,600 (or more please!) for the Motor Neurone Disease Association and to increase public awareness and knowledge about this cruelly degenerative, terminal illness.

-We’ve also persuaded celebrities such as Kim Wilde and other public figures to support the “26 Miles” campaign.
-They’ll be photographed and interviewed just the same as everyone else that we include and you’ll be able to read their stories and see their pictures here too.
+We have the support of some household names including the legendary Kim Wilde.
+They’ll be photographed and interviewed just the same as everyone else and you’ll be able to read their stories and see their pictures here too.

 Or donate via your mobile phone! – Text ‘mmnd99 £5.00‘ (or whatever you can afford) to 70070